mwb249/taxparcel-geoenrich/README.md

 Right-click on ```config.yml``` and click *Open with...*, choose a text editor (*Notepad* or *Notepad++* work fine).

 ### Setup Windows Task Scheduler
-Windows Task Scheduler will be used to set the script to run at a frequency of your choice.
-If the output feature class exists in the geodatabase, it will be overwritten when the script runs.
+Windows Task Scheduler can be used to set the script to run at a frequency of your choice.
+If the output feature class exists in the geodatabase, it will be overwritten each time the script runs.
 1. Open Windows *Task Scheduler*.
 2. Click Action > Create Task and name the task.
 3. Click the *Actions* tab and click New.